Home Depot Fun Facts, History and More

-A significant part of Home Depot's success can be attributed to its sales of proprietary-branded merchandise including Ryobi® tools, RIDGID® tools, LG® appliances, Toro® lawn equipment, and Cub Cadet® lawn equipment.
-Home Depot's proprietary paint brand, BEHR® is reportedly the #1 consumer brand of paint, claiming to have more than 25% of the consumer paint market share in the U.S.
+A significant part of Home Depot's success can be attributed to its sales of merchandise by brands like Ryobi® tools and RIDGID® tools, which are sold exclusively at Home Depot, along with LG® appliances, Toro® lawn equipment, and Cub Cadet® lawn equipment.
+Home Depot's proprietary paint brand, BEHR® is top-ranked consumer brand of paint according to the annual J.D.
+Power Paint Satisfaction Study.

 Home Depot's Competition Busting Strategy